Mow Your Own Lawn

 And I had a plan to work through them all.

-Instead, the bravery test just became really, really important to me.
+And the bravery test just became really, really important to… me.

-On a particularly difficult day at home, I escaped by running to the tree bridge – often with my little brother on my heels – where I would climb up to the next level and sit there – sometimes for an hour or more – working up the courage to jump off.
+On some of the particularly difficult days at home, I often escaped by running to the tree bridge – sometimes with my little brother on my heels – climbing up to the next level, and sitting there – sometimes for an hour or more – working up the courage to jump off.

-But I’m not sure I was just needing courage for the jump.
+But I’m not sure I was just searching for the courage needed for the jump.

 Many days I found myself running to the tree bridge fueled by some compulsion to discover if, on that particular day, I was brave enough to…

-• meet my father’s exacting standards for my performance in every area of my life
+• meet my father’s exacting standards for performance in every area of my life

-• say no to those who sought to prey upon me as I roamed aimlessly throughout the neighborhood and surrounding areas attempting to steer clear of home for as much of every day as possible
+• protect myself from those who sought to prey upon me as I roamed aimlessly through the neighborhood and surrounding areas attempting to steer clear of home for as much of every day as possible

-• carry the weight of responsibility I felt for the welfare of my family while feeling the helplessness of the limitations of childhood.
+• carry the weight of responsibility I felt for the welfare of my family while feeling the helplessness that exists within the limitations of childhood.

-Somehow, sitting on that tree limb (higher and higher as time went by), with sweaty palms and racing heart, I found a way to work through the crushing fear and disappointment that life continued to rain down on my family while summoning up courage from within to bring myself to leap off the tree and fall to the sandy bottom of the ditch below.
+Somehow, sitting on the tree limbs that extended higher and higher as time went by, with sweaty palms and a racing heart, I found a way to work through the crushing fear and disappointment that life continued to rain down on my family and to summon up courage from within to bring myself to leap off the tree and fall to the ditch below.

-Standing solidly after the fall, I could feel a new strength in me that allowed me to brush myself off and move forward with whatever was facing me.
+Standing solidly after each fall, I could feel a new strength in me that allowed me to brush myself off and move forward toward whatever was facing me.

 I can’t say for sure how high the branch I chose was on that fateful day, but my best guess would be about 20 feet from the sandy bottom of the ditch.